MarcSkovMadsen/awesome-streamlit/README.md

 - A [**vision**](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/AWESOME-STREAMLIT.md) on how awesome Streamlit is and can become.
 - A **best practices** example and **starter** template of a larger, multipage, high quality app.

-## Awesome-streamlit.org is not yet running
+## Awesome-streamlit.org is not yet performant

-I'm working on getting it up and running but there is an issue.
+I'm working on getting it performant, but there is an issue.
 Cf.

 - [https://discuss.streamlit.io/t/streamlit-app-deployed-as-azure-webapp-for-containers-becomes-unresponsive-over-time/330]
   - [https://github.com/streamlit/streamlit/issues/367](https://github.com/streamlit/streamlit/issues/367)